Jack-Wong94/FaceDetection/README.md

 `./FaceDetection [path-to-image-dir or image_destination] [option] [show-image]` : The command to run the face detection system.

 There are 7 options:

-`ss` : Sequential-Process pixel-based face detection `sp` : multi-process pixel-based face detection
+`ss` : Sequential-Process pixel-based face detection

+`sp` : multi-process pixel-based face detection

 `e` : eye cascade classifier

 `f` : face cascade classifier

-`c` : sequential process to handle all face detection modules `mp` : multi process to handle all face detection modules.
+`c` : sequential process to handle all face detection modules

+`mp` : multi process to handle all face detection modules.

 `pf` : Partial skin color segmentation filter which Use skin color segmentation on the feature box only but not the entire image.

 To show the output-image, type `y` in the `[show-image]` option.

 To time the processing time, use `time` command.

 `gprof FaceDetection`: Show the profiling result.

 E.g. `./FaceDetection FaceDataset/ mp y`: Use multi process to process all input images in the FaceDataset directory using pixel-based and feature-based face detection module.

+## Version Control
+We are using github for version control.
+If required, please sent an email to lwon229@aucklanduni.ac.nz to get access to the repository.